Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Add thread members

-Use `add` method to add thread members to the thread.
+Use the `add` method to add members to the thread.

-- Use `AddChatThreadMembersRequest` to list the `ChatThreadMember` to be added to the thread;
+- `AddChatThreadMembersRequest` is used to list the `ChatThreadMember`s to be added to the thread.
-- `id`, required, it is the `CommunicationUser.identifier` you created before, refer to [User and User Access Tokens](#User-and-User-Access-Tokens)
+- `id`, required, is the `CommunicationUser.identifier` you created before.
+Refer to [User and User Access Tokens](#User-and-User-Access-Tokens).
 - `displayName`, optional, is the display name for the thread member.
-- `shareHistoryTime`, optional, time from which the chat history is shared with the member.
+- `shareHistoryTime`, optional, is the time from which the chat history is shared with the member.
+- `chatThreadId` is the unique ID of the thread.

 ```swift
 let threadMembers = AddChatThreadMembersRequest(